 I’m a copywriter, not a doctor.
 There is never a crisis so important that I need to read about it before I’m even properly awake.

 Notifications from technology can feel a bit like this:

-So as part of working on my happy, I’ve turned off notifications, and I have to actually open an app to see anything new.
-I’m weaning myself off checking it so often, but at least my phone and tablet aren’t vying for my attention every moment of the day.
+So as part of working on my happy, I turn off most notifications.
+I’m using the iPhone screen time tools to wean myself off checking my phone so often, but at least my phone and laptop aren’t vying for my attention every moment of the day.

-I know that the next step is to actually remove work e-mails from my phone, but I’m not quite there yet.
+I know that the next step is to actually remove social and emails apps from my phone, but I’m not quite there yet.

 Finding some Headspace

-I’ve started learning meditation, and—you guessed it—there’s an app for that.
-I’m using Headspace to learn how to maintain focus and mindfulness.
-I’m confident this will trickle into my feeling more rested and getting better sleep every night.
+I’ve been learning to meditate for a few years now and—you guessed it—there’s an app for that.
+I use Headspace to learn how to maintain focus and mindfulness.
+I often let the habit slip but I know it trickles into me feeling more rested and getting better sleep every night.